Home/Stay Informed/All Diocesan Articles

 Mary, Gate of Heaven Parish hosted a Mass for Life on Jan.
 20 at St. Robert Bellarmine Church in Windsor Locks.
 Father Michael Ruminski, pastor of Sacred Heart Parish in Bloomfield, was the main celebrant and offered a reflection after the Mass.
 Prior to the Mass, pro-life advocates recited the rosary for life.

-The 2025 National March for Life, set for Friday, Jan.
-24 in Washington, D.C., is billed as the largest annual human rights demonstration in the world.
+The 2025 National March for Life, was held Friday, Jan.
+24 in Washington, D.C., and is billed as the largest annual human rights demonstration in the world.

-Closer to home, the 2025 Connecticut March for Life is slated for March 19, and there’s still plenty of time to register and sign up for buses.
+Closer to home, the 2025 Connecticut March for Life is slated for March 19, and there’s still time to register and sign up for buses.

 The rally begins at noon at the Connecticut State Capitol, located at 210 Capitol Ave. in Hartford, followed by the march around Bushnell Memorial Park and along Main Street at 1 p.m.
 The Connecticut Pregnancy Care Coalition will also host a student sign-making contest between 11 and 11:45 a.m.